rstudio/bslib/README.md

 See the [Get
 Started](https://rstudio.github.io/bslib/articles/bslib.html) article to
-learn more about Bootstrap versions, pre-packaged Bootswatch themes, custom theming, real-time custom theming and more.
+learn more about Bootstrap versions, pre-packaged Bootswatch themes, (real-time) custom theming, and more.

 To get started more quickly, choose a relevant R Markdown template from inside RStudio by going to File -&gt; New File -&gt; R Markdown -&gt;